elliewix/textbook-reviews/README.md

 I'm always on the lookout for a good intro to python book for my class and I'm trying to document that search process so I can share my list of resources with other instructors.

+My instructional materials for this course are all here: https://github.com/elliewix/IS-452-Spring2018

 # Why?

 I'm making this public so I can keep track of what I've seen and be transparent about the process.
 I also get asked about books for teaching Python with A LOT, so I'd love to be able to provide this link instead of word vomiting on twitter.